Succulents With Long Stems always stand out with their distinctive appearance. Here are the best ones you can grow!

 Botanical Name: Crassula ovata

 If you want a succulent that looks like a mini tree, then you will never go wrong with a jade plant.
-It can take a form of a shrub with long stems in no time in the right growing conditions.
+It can take the form of a shrub with long stems in no time in the right growing conditions.

 Botanical Name: Yucca